shivammathur/setup-php/README.md

 #### `extensions` (optional)

-- Specify the extensions you want to add or remove.
+- Specify the extensions you want to add or disable.
 - Accepts a `string` in csv-format.
 For example `mbstring, :opcache`.
+- Accepts `none` to disable all shared extensions.
-- Non-default extensions prefixed with `:` are removed.
+- Shared extensions prefixed with `:` are disabled.
 - See [PHP extension support](#heavy_plus_sign-php-extension-support) for more info.

 #### `ini-values` (optional)